 Language, Diversity & Literacy Studies

-The Language, Diversity & Literacy Studies concentration is designed to create scholars who are critically committed to empowering and advocating for linguistically and culturally diverse communities of learners.
-Graduates of this program will experience collaborative and innovative research that leads to knowledge and understanding of language and literacy studies from multiple perspectives (cultural, historical, linguistical, and literary).
+The Language, Diversity & Literacy Studies track is designed to create scholars who are critically committed to empowering and advocating for linguistically and culturally diverse individuals and communities.
+Graduates of this program will experience collaborative, participative, and innovative research that leads to knowledge and understanding of language and literacy studies from multiple perspectives (cultural, historical, linguistical, and literary).

-Ph.D. in Curriculum & Instruction with a Concentration in Language, Diversity & Literacy Studies
+Ph.D. in Curriculum & Instruction with a track in Language, Diversity & Literacy Studies

 Career Opportunities With This Degree